-Apart from the Workers Compensation program, expats are also covered by the Employment Insurance (EI) program, to which both you and your employer have to contribute.
+Apart from the Workers Compensation program, expats are also covered by the Employment Insurance program, to which both you and your employer have to contribute.
 The EI covers you in case you lose your job through no fault of your own and have satisfied a number of other requirements.

 Canada has social security agreements with various countries.
 This makes sure that expats working in Vancouver do not have to pay for social security services in two countries at the same time.
 Additionally, the social security contributions you have paid during your time working in Vancouver will be recognized once you repatriate back home.
-To find out whether such an agreement exists for your home country, please see this page.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.